lowdigital/ai-stream-kit/README.md

-# AI STREAM KIT: AI Translations for SpongeBob
+# AI STREAM KIT: AI Scenarios for SpongeBob

-AI STREAM KIT is a comprehensive project designed to organize AI-generated translations and voiceovers for SpongeBob scenarios.
+AI STREAM KIT is a comprehensive project designed to organize AI-generated voiceovers for SpongeBob scenarios.
 Leveraging advanced technologies like RVC (Retrieval-based Voice Conversion) and RVC TTS (Text-to-Speech), this toolkit automates the creation of engaging and dynamic content for SpongeBob enthusiasts and content creators.

 ## Table of Contents